283 East Coast Road, Pūkorokoro Miranda.

 • Wander through our shop.

 • Use the toilet (There are no toilets on the bird roost area.)

 You can usually make yourself a cup of tea and eat your lunch, but we don’t sell food.
 We have accommodation available if you are looking for somewhere to stay the night.

-• Walk (2)- the walk is just over 2km and takes about 30 minutes.
+- Walk 30mins (from #2 on map) – the walk is just over 2km and takes about 30 minutes.
 On the way look for bittern (few and far between but possible) or banded rail.
 There are information signs on the walk down which cover the landscape, history, and of course information about the birds.

-• Drive to the car park (3), and then take a 5 minute stroll to the hides.
-The path from the car park to the hide is not fully wheelchair accessible yet, however when dry it is possible for people in wheelchairs or with strollers to navigate the path.
-The car park is locked most nights, if it’s locked when you arrive then park on the roadside and walk through the pedestrian gate.
+- Drive to the car park (to #3 on map), and then take a 5 minute stroll to the hides.
+The path from the car park to the hide is wheelchair accessible, but ask at the Centre for the lock combination for the pathway gate.
+The car park may be locked after 5pm.
+If it is locked when you arrive you can park on the roadside and walk through the pedestrian gate.

 Where to look for birds

 As you are walking to the hide from the car park, take look for birds, particularly banded rail around the car park and golden plover, on the flats between the hide and the car park (#6).
 When you are at the hides, check the mudflats and shellbanks (#4).
 Look out over the Stilt Ponds (5), this is often where the smaller waders are found.